Chenyuzhu59/Tools-for-Bioinformatics/README.md

 # Tools-for-Bioinformatics
 Here are some scripts that I usually use to process and analyze data.
-I publish them to github with generality.
-I hope it will be helpful to novices.
+I upload the generality script to github.
+Hope these scripts are helpful to newbies who are not familiar with the code.